 Type 2 diabetes develops when the insulin your pancreas makes doesn’t work properly, or your pancreas can’t make enough insulin to meet your body’s needs.
 While scientists are still unravelling the precise reasons behind this, decades of research have uncovered a variety of factors which can increase someone’s risk of developing type 2.

-Often, a lack of knowledge about type 2 diabetes can lead to assumptions that people have caused their diabetes, or even the misconception that it can be caused by 'eating too much sugar'.
+Often, a lack of knowledge about type 2 diabetes can lead to misunderstandings about its causes.
 For most people, no single factor explains why they develop the condition.
 Instead, think of your risk like a recipe, with various ingredients combining to create a unique result.
 Each person's risk profile is like a custom blend—some ingredients, such as genetics or age, are fixed, while others, like diet and activity level, can be adjusted.
 Here’s a snapshot of what research has revealed.

 Genetics